m.Stock by Mirae AssetOpen an Account

 To guarantee compliance with legal and regulatory obligations, custodians communicate with regulatory authorities like the Security Exchange Commission (SEC) in addition to maintaining records.
 This minimises the possibility of fraud or malpractice by ensuring that your investments are managed in compliance with established criteria.

-• The Importance of Custodianship
+• The Importance Of Custodianship

 One cannot emphasise the importance of mutual fund custodians.
 They provide a layer of protection and confidence that supports the entire investment process, serving as the backbone of the mutual fund sector.